labeshbaral1/The-ArrayNet-Protocol/README.md

 ### Compilation

 Navigate to the project directory where the source code is located.
-Compile the source code using a C++ compiler, such as g++, with the following command:
+Compile the source code using a C compiler, such as g++, with the following command:

 ```bash
 g++ -o arraynet hw1.c -std=c++11